go-iiif/go-iiif-aws/README.md

     	Store a process report (JSON) for each URI in the cache tree.
   -report-name string
     	The filename for process reports.
-Default is 'process.json' as in '${URI}/process.json'. (default "process.json") -uri value
+Default is 'process.json' as in '${URI}/process.json'. (default "process.json")
-    	One or more valid IIIF URIs.

 $> docker run go-iiif-process-ecs ls -al /etc/go-iiif/config.json -rw-r--r--    1 root     root          1033 Jan 28 20:03 /etc/go-iiif/config.json